 When we take our time and focus in depth, when we trust that going through a process of months or years will bring us mastery, we infallibly move to higher and higher levels of intelligence.

 Natural talent or a high IQ cannot explain future achievement.

 Our levels of desire, patience, persistence, and confidence end up playing a much larger role in success than sheer reasoning powers.
 Feeling motivated and energized, we can overcome almost anything.
 Feeling bored and restless, our minds shut off and we become increasingly passive.

-Second, you must convince yourself of the following: people get the mind and quality of brain that they deserve through their actions in life.
+People get the mind and quality of brain that they deserve through their actions in life.

 “Just as a well-filled day brings blessed sleep, so a well-employed life brings a blessed death.”

 Connect or reconnect with your inclinations, that sense of uniqueness.
 The first step is always inward.

 See your career or vocational path as a journey with twists and turns rather than a straight line.
 Choose a field or position that corresponds to your inclinations.
 Then you'll discover certain side routes that attract you.
 You adjust and perhaps move to a related field, continuing to learn more about yourself, but always expanding off your skill base.

 Eventually, you will hit upon a particular field that suits you perfectly.
 You will recognize it when you find it because it will spark that childlike sense of wonder and excitement; it will feel right.